How to Write SEO Content Like a Pro [Step-by-Step + Examples!]

 Clients are looking to be #1 in their main keyword’s search results.
 That's just how businesses work these days.

-Bringing in results means you can earn more with SEO know-how, because more results equals more profit.
+Bringing in results means you can earn more with SEO know-how because more results equal more profit.

 Of course, before we get to the nitty-gritty, you first have to know what you're getting into.

 SEO stands for search engine optimization.
 The term refers to creating organic traffic through search engine positioning.
 Links on the top of the page are more likely to receive click-through, so that’s where you want to be for search terms you’re writing for.

 There are many schools of thought on how to get to the top of the results page.
 And this is where disagreements and misinformation emerge - but more on that later.

 Top results are ranked by Google based on user experience.
 The key in user experience is the article's relevance with what's typed into the search bar.

 From Google, “When a user enters a query, our machines search the index for matching pages and return the results we believe are the most relevant to the user.
 Relevancy is determined by over 200 factors.”